canvas-ai/canvas-synapsd/README.md

 - We should move all internal bitmaps out of view, list methods should not return them nor should it be possible to edit them directly
 - Add proper stats() support
 - Cleanup existing methods; implement the same consistent api to Bitmap, BitmapCollection and the main DB class
+- Implement nested bitmaps (simplest would be to just detect if a bitmap key ends with a ID or something like _nested:id or _ref:id)
 - All of the above is a breeze with todays tools, goes to show that the only limiting factor in most scenarios will prominently become time!

 ## References